 By Sharon Simonson

 With wildly expensive housing and poorly perceived public schools, San Francisco has not enjoyed a reputation as a child-rearing mecca.

 As recently as 2010, state demographers predicted the number of births in the city each year would drop by a quarter over the coming decade.
 Trend lines were the same in Alameda and San Mateo counties.

-A state demographer says their estimates erred in two, related ways: They anticipated residents in the three counties, including women of child-bearing age, would leave at a greater rate and that fewer new residents would move in to replace them.
+A state demographer says their estimates erred in two, related ways: they anticipated residents in the three counties, including women of child-bearing age, would leave at a greater rate than they did and that fewer new residents would move in to replace them.

-It’s hard to conceive now with San Francisco’s bustling sidewalks and spectacular redevelopment especially south of Market Street, but the city lost nearly 100,000 residents from 1950 to 1980.
-Its population contracted by 12 percent to 679,000 residents.Since then, increase has been steady, but in the last five years the growth rate has been faster that in any of the last three decades: the Census Bureau estimates that in mid 2015, nearly 865,000 people lived in the city, up 7.4 percent from 805,235 people only five years before and nearly 100,000 more than at the previous peak in 1950.
+It’s hard to conceive now with San Francisco’s bustling sidewalks and spectacular redevelopment, but the city lost nearly 100,000 residents from 1950 to 1980.
+Its population contracted by 12 percent to 679,000 residents.Since then, increase has been steady, but in the last five years the growth rate has been faster that in any of the last three decades: the Census Bureau estimates that in mid-2015, nearly 865,000 people lived in the city, up 7.4 percent from 805,235 people only five years before and nearly 100,000 more than at the previous peak in 1950.

 Notwithstanding the increased numbers of births, San Francisco’s birth rate—how many children are born each year for every 1,000 people—remains about 85 percent of the nation’s and falling, though ever so slowly.
 “There are conditions inherent in San Francisco…that make having more than one child less likely,” Schwarm said.
 “There are still a fair number (of women) that have two, but really only exceptional cases have more than that.”